Everyone

 Salary

-A salary is normally a fixed amount per year.
+A is normally a fixed amount per year.
 The salaried hours to be worked should be in the employment agreement.
 Salaried employees can divide their pay by the number of hours they work in a pay period to get a rough idea if they are getting paid the minimum wage.

 Minimum wage